 The protocol dictates that profile measurements are recorded from the surface of the water down, starting at 0.5 m and recording every 0.5 m.
 The header information (location, date, recordedBy etc) is recorded once in dep_profileHeader.
-Each record in dep_profileHeader can therefore have one or more child records (profile measurements in dep_profileData) associated with it, depending on the depth of the lake.
-These two tables dep_profileHeader.csv - > one record expected per namedLocation per collectDate (day of year, UTC) combination dep_profileData.csv - > one record expected per depth per namedLocation per collectDate (day of year, UTC) combination

-(dep_profileHeader and dep_profileData) can be joined using the eventID field.
+Each record in dep_profileHeader can therefore have one or more child records (profile measurements in dep profileData) associated with it, depending on the depth of the lake.
+These two tables (dep_profileHeader and dep_profileData) can be joined using the eventID field.
 Duplicates and/or missing data may exist where protocol and/or data entry abberations have occurred; users should check data carefully for anomalies before joining tables.